noisyboiler/wampy/README.rst

     $ crossbar start --config ./test/crossbar.config.json

-By default, a client connects to this endpoint, but this is configurable on initialisation.
+By default a **wampy** ``WebClient`` connects to this endpoint, but this is configurable on initialisation for your particular use case.

-Now open your favourite text editor and we'll create a simple service that takes a decimal number and returns the binary representation of it.
+Now open your preferred text editor and we'll write a few lies of Python constructing a simple WAMP service that takes a decimal number and returns the binary representation of it - fantastic!

 ::